replot/replot-network/README.md

 - `lineOpacity` defaults to `0.25`

 #### Link Width
-Users may pass in a number to the `lineWidth` prop to specify the width of network links in pixels.
+Link width may be specified by passing in `lineWidth` prop with a number in the unit of pixels.

 ```javascript
 render() {